5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 Fact-check by Olivia Kashti

-It can be overwhelming to choose the right font style for your e-commerce store from the thousands of options online.
+It can be overwhelming to choose the right font style for your eCommerce store from the thousands of options online.
 But we've narrowed the list down to five: Lato, Merriweather, Montserrat, Raleway, and Roboto.
-All of these font styles are versatile enough so you can implement them to suit your brand identity plus they maintain their readability on different screen sizes.
-Explore our list of the five best font styles for your e-commerce store with examples for inspiration.
+All of these font styles are versatile enough that you can implement them to suit your brand identity, plus they maintain their readability on different screen sizes.
+Explore our list of the five best font styles for your eCommerce store, with examples for inspiration.

 1. Lato

 For example, Homecamp sells camping equipment and accessories.
 It uses Lato for product descriptions, making any product information easy to read and digest (especially when it becomes lengthy).
-This helps to boost their visual merchandising and e-commerce UI.
+This helps boost their visual merchandising and eCommerce UI.

 Screenshot of Homecamp using Lato font in product descriptions